OctoPrint/octoprint.org/blog/news/_posts/2018-09-03-safe-remote-access.md

 #### OctoPrint-DiscordRemote

 If you're a discord user, the DiscordRemote plugin is another option.
-It will join your discord channel, rrespond to commands and send you snapshots from your webcam, if you have one installed.
+It will join your discord channel, respond to commands and send you snapshots from your webcam, if you have one installed.
 At the time of writing, there does not appear to be a way to grant permissions to a specific user, only the channel owner may issue commands.
-This plugin is can be found in the Plugin Manager or [here](https://plugins.octoprint.org/plugins/DiscordRemote/)
+This plugin can be found in the Plugin Manager or [here](https://plugins.octoprint.org/plugins/DiscordRemote/)

 #### Telegram